-The majestic Mount Putauaki overlooking Kawerau forest
+Mount Putauaki overlooking the forest around Kawerau

-Discover the Geothermal Heart of the Bay of Plenty
+Discover the Geothermal Heart of the Bay

 Where the Earth Breathes and the Forest Thrives